fmedery/k3s-RaspberryPi/README.md

 ./init.sh
 ```
-## Burn image

-* Use balenaEtcher to burn `raspberrypi-ua-netinst.img.bz2` on the SD card.

 ## install Raspberry Pi

 * Start the raspbery Pi with the master SD card.
+* It will take around 10 minutes for the installation to be finished
 * When ready test ssh connectivity:
 ``` sh
 ssh -l root ${HOSTNAME}.local -t hostname